docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.md

 ## Lifetime of a GPU Effect / Transition

 A new GPU effect instance is created when an effect/transition is applied in the timeline, or when an effect parameter is changed.
-When rendering a series of frames it won’t needlessly be recreated.
+When rendering a series of frames it won't needlessly be recreated.
 The [Opaque Effect Data Suite](suites.md#gpu-effects-transitions-suites-opaque-effect-data-suite) should be used to share unflattened sequence data between instances of the same effect on a track item.

 ---